zakodium/workflows/README.md

 * **npm-setup-command**:
   * Command used to setup the package before publishing to npm.
   * Default: `npm ci` if there is a `package-lock.json`, `npm install` otherwise.
+* **public**:
+  * This option only affects scoped packages.
+    Whether the package will be published to the public npm registry.
+If `false`, the package will be published only to the GitHub Package Registry (GPR).
+    When publishing to GPR, the `github-token` must also have the `write:packages` scope.
+  * Default: `false`

 Example usage: